Page navigation

 For instance, a trainee clinical psychologists salary starts at £32,306, rising to £40,057 after qualification.
 More experienced psychologists can earn between £47,126 and £63,862, with consultant-level clinical psychologist roles typically ranging from £65,664 to £90,387 and heads of psychology services possibly earning in the region of £93,735 to £108,075.8

-The importance of experience is also apparent when looking at how respondents reflect on their activities.
-When asked if their current activity is meaningful, 70% of undergrads agreed compared 84% of postgrads.
-The difference is even more pronounced when they were asked if they were utilising the skills that they learned during their studies in their current work, with half (52%) of undergrads saying this compared to three quarters (74%) of postgrads.
+The importance of experience is also apparent when we consider how respondents reflect on their activities.
+When asked if their work is meaningful, 84% of undergrads agreed compared 93% of postgrads.
+The difference is even more pronounced when they were asked if they were utilising the skills that they learned during their studies in their current work, with 63% of undergrads saying this compared to 82% of postgrads.

 Raising awareness